 We call it burnout.
 Anxiety.
 Depression.
 Stress eating.
 Relational conflict.
 Existential crisis.
 Sometimes we call it a dark night of the soul.

 We have been taught to perform, to adapt, to achieve, to cope.
-We have not been taught how to regulate stress, how to listen inwardly with compassion, how to understand the patterns that quietly drive our behaviour, or how to live in alignment with our own voice.
+We have not been taught how to regulate stress, how to listen inwardly with compassion, how to understand the personality patterns that quietly drive our behaviour, or how to live in alignment with our own voice.

 It Is Not Selfish to Grow Your Relationship with Yourself